filecoin-project/filecoin-docs/docs/get-started/lotus/installation.md

    See the [Native Filecoin FFI section](#native-filecoin-ffi) for more details about this process.

-   If you are building Lotus 0.7.1 and have an **older Intel or AMD processor**, set:
+   If you are building Lotus 0.7.1 and have an Intel or AMD processor without the AXD instruction set, add the `CGO_CFLAGS` environment variable:

    ```sh
    export CGO_CFLAGS="-D__BLST_PORTABLE__"